DevoLearn/devolearn/README.md

 # DevoLearn

-Accelerate data driven research on the C. elegans embryo with deep learning.
+Accelerate data driven research on the embryogenesis process of different worms with deep learning.

 ## Segmenting the C. elegans embryo